-‘How to Be Alone’ author Lane Moore has made the perfect digital show to feel connected while apart
+‘How to Be Alone’ author Lane Moore has made the perfect digital show for feeling connected while apart

 “If it makes you feel better to throw yourself into a creative project, wonderful.
 Like, if that’s how you want to cope right now, do it,” she says.
 “But I just want people to give themselves permission to realize that it’s okay if all you feel right now is exhausted and kind of hopeless and really sad.”

-In order not to send her viewers back to their apartments on a sad note, she closes out each episode with a song, which is decided by audience vote.
-On Monday night’s broadcast, the song ended up being Shania Twain’s “No One Needs to Know Right Now” with a lilting twain that causes many in the chat to swoon.
+In order not to send her viewers back to their apartments on a low note, she closes out each episode with a song, decided by audience vote.
+On Monday night’s broadcast, the song ended up being Shania Twain’s “No One Needs to Know Right Now,” which Moore belts out in a lilting twain that causes many in the chat to swoon.
 The comments come, one after the other—a group of strangers momentarily un-alone.

 Then the song is over.